All Functions

-Glycerin is one of the oldest and most used skincare ingredients known to man, and rightly so.
+Glycerin, also known as glycerol, is one of the oldest and most used skincare ingredients known to man, and rightly so.
+Glycerin is a simple sugar alcohol compound.
 This sweet-tasting, clear, syrupy liquid acts as a humectant moisturizing ingredient and can be found in most skincare products on the market.
 It is a natural part of our body and skin and serves many purposes.

 The benefits of glycerin in skincare are varied, and quite honestly, pretty incredible for such a simple, accessible, and cheap ingredient.
 So incredible, in fact, that it happens to be one of the two most popular humectant ingredients in the world, alongside the famous hyaluronic acid.

 Glycerin has been shown to help reduce trans-dermal water loss and improve the properties of the skin’s lipid barrier.
-In other words, after application, this superstar ingredient gets absorbed into the entire stratum corneum (the topmost skin layer), where it goes on to improve the skin’s water-holding capacity and leaves the skin well moisturized at the surface.
+In other words, after application, this superstar ingredient gets absorbed into the entire stratum corneum (the topmost skin layer), where it goes on to improve the skin’s water-holding capacity and leaves the skin well moisturized.

 Glycerin is able to perform these effects at almost any concentration.
 Concentrations ranging from 5% to 50% have all been proven in studies to be effective at improving hydration.